Palaeoecology, Environmental Archaeology and Timescales Laboratory

 - Groupe de Recherches en Archéometrie, Université Laval

-- School of Geosciences, University of Aberdeen
+- Department of Archaeology, School of Geosciences, University of Aberdeen

 - Fornleifastofnun Íslands (Institute of Archaeology of Iceland)

 Forbes, V., Huchet, J.-B., McManus-Fry, E., Gómez Coutouly, Y.A., Masson-MacLean, J., Masson-MacLean, É. Ledger, P.M., Britton, K., Hillerdal, C. & Knecht, R. (2019) Activity Areas or Conflict Episode?
 Interpreting the Spatial Patterning of Lice and Fleas at the Precontact Yup’ik Site of Nunalleq (16-17th Centuries AD, Alaska). Études Inuit Studies 43 (1-2): 197-221.